wso2/kubernetes-apim/CONTRIBUTING.md

 # Contributing to kubernetes-apim

-Kubernetes and Helm resources for WSO2 Enterprise Integrator are open source, and we encourage contributions  from our community.
+Kubernetes and Helm resources for WSO2 API Management are open source, and we encourage contributions  from our community.

 ## How you can Contribute